 Inver Hills Community College

-Inver Hills Community College has nine modern buildings designed to fit naturally into the surrounding wooded hills and wetlands and give a small-college look and feel.
-The setting complements the college's student-centered philosophy and emphasis on academic support, learning assistance and personal development.
-More than 50 degree and certificate options prepare students for employment upon graduation or permit them to continue their education through transfer to a four-year institution.
+With nine modern buildings nestled in surrounding wooded hills and wetlands, Inver Hills Community College has a distinctive small-college look and feel.
+The campus setting complements a student-centered philosophy that emphasizes academic support, learning assistance and personal development.
+More than 50 degree and certificate options will prepare you for entering the workforce right after you graduate, or give you the foundation you need for transferring to a four-year college or university.

 CampusesCity: Inver Grove Heights

-- Conveniently located 10 minutes south of downtown St. Paul and 10 minutes east of the Mall of America, the campus is one of the most scenic college campuses in the Twin Cities.
+- Ten minutes south of downtown St. Paul and 10 minutes east of the Mall of America, the Inver Hills campus is one of the most scenic in the Twin Cities.

-- Transfer agreements with state universities and many private colleges and universities, and a comprehensive selection of liberal arts and general education courses allow students to complete the first two years of most bachelor’s degree programs.
+- Transfer agreements with state universities and many private colleges and universities as well as a comprehensive selection of liberal arts and general education courses allow you to complete the first two years of most bachelor’s degree programs.

-- Nationally recognized for its adult accelerated degree programs, Inver Hills was the first two-year college in the nation to be designated an Adult Friendly Learning Institution by the Council for Adult Experiential Learning.
+- Nationally recognized for Adult Success through Accelerated Learning (ASAP), Inver Hills was the first two-year college in the nation to be designated an Adult Friendly Learning Institution by the Council for Adult Experiential Learning.

 Student enrollment and demographics